Introduction to Research (and Creative Scholarship) Opportunities (INTRO)

 - Be a current UCF undergraduate, or a recent graduate with extensive research experience

-- Be available for the entire duration of the event and several additional dates (which will be available when the application opens)
+- Be available for the entire duration of the event (July 26, 27, and 28) and the following additional dates:

 Currently conducting research?
 Please fill out the Peer Mentor Application.